ASAP works to end the wrongful detention and deportation of refugee families in the United States. Since its founding in the spring of 2015, ASAP has:

 - Filed a first-of-its-kind federal lawsuit brought by a refugee mother and child seeking monetary damages for the inhumane treatment they suffered while imprisoned in border detention facilities.

-- Provided legal services at a distance to families in 3 detention centers and 22 states.
+- Provided legal assistance at a distance to families in 3 detention centers and 22 states.

 - Mobilized and trained more than 500 volunteers to carry out this work, including dozens of lawyers and more than 300 law school students across the country.